We found these for you.

 Comparing Online Survey Tools

-A quick comparison of 10 common online survey tools.
+A quick comparison of 10 common online survey tools from PC Magazine.

 Interviews and Focus Groups Tip Sheet